Summer is coming and we want to show our guide to the beaches of Castelsardo, famous sea destination in northern Sardinia!

 h) Punta Li Paddimi

 Continuing to west, after leaving Lu Bagnu along the coast road towards Sassari, we find the Punta Li Paddimi beach.
-Enclosed in a small bay, however, it is accessible by road from the tourist village Rasciada Club and therefore intended only to its guests.
+Enclosed in a small bay, however, it is accessible by road from the Rasciada Club resort and therefore intended only to its guests.

 i) Punta Tramontana